Rudolf Gopas: Career

 During the occupation of Lithuania by Germany during World War II, Gopas served in the German army.
 He married Natalija (Natascha) Seeberg in 1942, in Ventspils, Latvia, and their daughter Sylvia was born in 1944.
 When the Russian army invaded later that year, the Gopas family fled to Germany.
 From 1944 to 1948, they lived in a refugee camp at Ehrwald, and Gopas made a living producing portrait and landscape paintings.
 In June 1949, Gopas, his wife, daughter and mother-in-law (Marte Seeberg) travelled to New Zealand on an Irish boat, the Dundalk-Bay, which brought New Zealand Government-assisted immigrants from central and eastern Europe.
 The family arrived in Wellington on 27 June 1949, and were housed temporarily at the Pahiatua refugee camp.
 They were resettled in Dunedin, and Gopas found work as a photo-processor with Coulls Somerville Wilkie Limited.

 Once settled in New Zealand, Gopas began to re-establish himself as a painter.
 From 1949 to 1953, he exhibited works at the New Zealand Academy of Fine Arts in Wellington, and from 1951, he began to exhibit at the Otago Art Society.
 In 1951, Gopas and others formed The Independent Group, in response to The Group in Christchurch.
 Gopas was a regular exhibitor with The Group until its cessation in 1977.
+In Christchurch Gopas exhibited with the gallery Several Arts run by one of his ex-students Ngaire Hewson.

 In 1953, Gopas left his wife and daughter in Dunedin and moved to Christchurch, where he worked for a photographic firm.
 He and his wife divorced in 1957.
 In Christchurch, on 25 November 1958, Gopas married the radio broadcaster Airini Nga Roimata Grennell.

 Gopas was appointed as a temporary assistant lecturer in painting at the School of Fine Arts, University of Canterbury in 1959, and took up a permanent position in 1960.
 His students included Philip Trusttum, Philippa Blair, Philip Clairmont, Vivien Bishop, Gavin Bishop, Tony Fomison, John Coley, Barry Cleavin and Kura Te Waru Rewiri.
 Gopas was considered by his students to be a "lively and controversial teacher [...]
 His reputation was not based so much on his painting as on his ability as a talker about art, and as a stirrer."

 In 1976, Gopas and his second wife separated, and in 1977 Gopas resigned from his teaching role at the university and travelled to Ehrwald, Austria.
 He quickly became disillusioned and returned to New Zealand.